 The Alberta Non-Grid RSP's insurance products are standard automobile insurance contracts within Alberta.
-All of the insurance products issued by members and ceded to the Alberta Non-Grid RSP contain significant insurance risk, and there are no financial risks that are required to be presented separately.
+All of the automobile insurance contracts issued by members and ceded to the Alberta Non-Grid RSP contain significant insurance risk, and there are no financial risks that are required to be presented separately.